gferman/gastonfermandoislab/content/authors/gac-paul/_index.md

 # List each interest with a dash
 interests:
-- Real-time hybrid simulation
-- Experimental design
-- Semi-active control
+- Earthquake engineering
+- Structural health monitoring
 - System identification

 # education: